yiisoft/view/README.md

 - JS/CSS strings,
 - JS/CSS files.

-State of `View` and `WebView` services don't clone on clone of service instances, including when calling methods `with*()`.
-This allows use one state for cloned services.
-For example, we can get `WebView` from container in controller via dependency injection and change context path:
+The state of `View` and `WebView` is not cloned when the services are cloned.
+So when using `with*()`, both new and old instances are sharing the same set of stateful mutable data.
+It allows, for example, to get `WebView` via type-hinting in a controller and change context path:

 ```php
 final class BlogController {